Products

 • Repeat until clean

-For enhanced hygiene, leave the tongue scraper sitting head down in antibacterial mouthwash in between uses.
+For enhanced hygiene, leave the tongue scraper sitting head down in antibacterial mouthwash between uses.

 2. Brush Your Tongue